 Demic diffusion refers to a migratory model of population diffusion into an area that had been previously uninhabited by that group, possibly displacing, replacing, or intermixing with a pre-existing population[Cavalli-Sforza and Minch 1997].
 It is theoretically the simplest (and thus strongest) link with ethnic and linguistic change, since it shows the predominance of a new people that displaces or absorbs the original one.
 This is usually accompanied by a decline in Y-DNA variation, since certain chiefdoms and clans usually predominate in the expansion of a population.

-Cultural diffusion in a strict sense (opposed to demic diffusion) refers to the spread of cultural traits – including ideas, technology, and language – between individuals, without a need of a migration.
-Multiple models have been proposed, but all offer a weaker potential explanation for linguistic change than demic diffusion or founder effect, since it implies that language spreads by way of economic or cultural (e.g. religious) domination.
+Cultural diffusion in a strict sense (opposed to demic diffusion) refers to the spread of cultural traits – including ideas, technology, and language – between individuals, without a need for a migration.
+Multiple models have been proposed, but all offer a weaker potential explanation for linguistic change than demic diffusion or founder effect, since all imply that language spreads by way of economic or cultural (e.g. religious) domination.
 Given the strong ethnic connection of language, examples of such an event were probably exceptional before the creation of the first states.
-On the other hand, population expansion into certain territories and decline of the original population are followed in some cases by a rising of the original paternal lineages and admixture component[Brandt et al. 2015].
+On the other hand, population expansion into certain territories and decline of the original population are followed in some cases by a rising (or “resurgence”) of the original paternal lineages and admixture component[Brandt et al. 2015].
 A static genetic situation observed after that process could be quite simply interpreted as cultural diffusion, supposing that no (or almost no) population exchange has taken place.
-Admixture analyses are quite useful to investigate these cases.
+Admixture analyses arete quite useful to investigate these cases.

 Other potential models can only be weaker than these main three.
 It seems logical that weaker models should not be used lightly, and clear proof of their applicability (and non-applicability of the stronger models) should be given in each case.